 \begin{definition} Let $(G,E)$ be a graph, then we define the following: \begin{enumerate}[(1)] \item the \emph{valency} of an element $a\in G$ is the size of the set $\{b\in G : aEb \}$ of neighbours of $a$; \item the \emph{distance} $d(a,b) = d(a, b/G)$ between two elements $a,b\in G$ is the length $n$ of the shortest path $a=c_0Ec_1E\dots E c_{n-1}Ec_n=b$ in $G$, and it is $\infty$ if there is no such path; \item the \emph{girth} of a graph is the length of its shortest cycle; \item the \emph{diameter} of a graph is the maximal distance between any two elements; \item the graph $G$ is \emph{bipartite} if there are $A,B\subseteq G$ such that $A\cap B=\emptyset$, $A\cup B= G$, and every edge has one vertex in $A$ and one in $B$. \end{enumerate} \end{definition}

-We next introduce some less standard notions, mostly from \cite{funk2}, which are motivated by the geometric nature of the theories which we consider in this work.
-The following distinction between incidence and parallelism symbols is essentially from \cite[pp. 743, 749]{funk2}.
+We introduce some less standard notions, mostly from \cite{funk2}, which are motivated by the geometric nature of the theories considered in this work.
+The distinction between incidence and parallelism symbols is essentially from \cite[pp.~743,~749]{funk2}.

-\begin{definition} \; \begin{enumerate}[(1)] \item Let $R\in L\cup \{= \}$ be a relation symbol of arity $n\geq 2$, we say that $R$ is a \emph{local equivalence relation in the theory $T$} if for any $L$-structure $A\models T$ and tuple $a_1,\dots,a_{n-2}\in A$ we have that $R(x,y,a_1,\dots,a_{n-2})$ induces an equivalence relation on $A$ (notice that in the case $n = 2$ the quantifier ``for every tuple $a_1,\dots,a_{n-2}\in A$'' is vacuous).
+\begin{definition} \; \begin{enumerate}[(1)] \item Let $R\in L\cup \{= \}$ be a relation symbol of arity $n\geq 2$.
+We say that $R$ is a \emph{local equivalence relation in the theory $T$} if for any $L$-structure $A\models T$ and tuple $a_1,\dots,a_{n-2}\in A$ we have that $R(x,y,a_1,\dots,a_{n-2})$ induces an equivalence relation on $A$ (notice that in the case $n = 2$ the quantifier ``for every tuple $a_1,\dots,a_{n-2}\in A$'' is vacuous).
 If $R\in L\cup \{= \}$ is not a local equivalence relation, then we say that it is an \emph{incidence relation in the theory $T$}.
 We omit the reference to $T$ when it is clear from the context. \item We denote by $L_{\mrm{p}}$ the subset of $L$ consisting of all local equivalence relations in $T$, and by $L_{\mrm{i}}$ the the subset of $L$ consisting of all incidence relations in $T$. \item Let $M$ be an $L$-structure, $\bar{a}\in M^{<\kappa}$ and $B\subseteq M$.
 The \emph{parallelism type} $\ptype_M(\bar{a}/B)$ of $\bar{a}$ in $M$ with parameters in $B$ is the quantifier-free type of $\bar{a}\in M^{<\kappa}$ with parameters in $B$ computed in the restricted signature $L_{\mrm{p}}$.
 The \emph{incidence type} $\itype_M(\bar{a}/B)$ of $\bar{a}$ in $M$ with parameters in $B$ is the quantifier-free type of $\bar{a}\in M^{<\kappa}$ with parameters in $B$ computed in the restricted signature $L_{\mrm{i}}$.
 We often omit the subscript $M$ when it is clear from the context. \end{enumerate} \end{definition}